A Compleat History of the Holy Bible

 Ah! but wait - the added complication is that the bible comes in two volumes, sometimes bound as one, sometimes not, and each volume has its own title page.
 You will often find that the two volumes are of mixed dates, volume 1 might be 1737, and volume two might be 1739, for example.

-I would be very surprised if this rather wonderful engraving of 'The Creation of the World' from the 1737 edition of the bible, didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.
+I would be very surprised if this rather wonderful engraving of 'The Creation of the World,' didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.

 When you analyse old documents it is as well to note the career of Mark Hofmann, the American counterfeiter & murderer.
 His counterfeiting shenanigans should give you pause for thought!